Skip to content Accessibility statement

 York is an ideal place to study and interpret the past.
 Our historic city is rich in museums, galleries, archives and heritage organisations.

 Our arts and humanities faculty offers a range of courses that explore heritage and how we present the past.
-The broad research expertise of our academics includes public history, art history, archaeology, galleries and museums, allowing you to specialise in what interests you.
+The broad research expertise of our academics includes public history, art history and curating, conservation and heritage management.

 Why study at York